All VyStar offices will be closed on January 18th.

 If you believe you are a victim of debit (DBT) fraud, there are several ways you can report it:

 Once your claim is submitted, the card that was used for the fraudulent transaction must be canceled.
-If you filed the claim with the Call Center or during non-business hours, you will need to visit a branch to sign the claim form.
+If you filed the claim with the Contact Center or during non-business hours, you may need to visit a branch to sign the claim form.
 If you filed the claim in the branch, you will sign the form at that time.
 If you filed through Internet Banking, the form contains your electronic signature; you will not have to visit a branch.

 Any unauthorized withdrawals should be reported immediately.
 You can do this in any of the following ways: